dgrisham/masters/README.md

 The [`bitswap-tests` repo](https://github.com/dgrisham/bitswap-tests) uses [IPTB](https://github.com/ipfs/iptb) to run tests related to Bitswap strategies.
-This repo is in its early stages, but currently just wraps IPTB calls into shell scripts.
+This repo is in its early stages, but currently just wraps IPTB calls in shell scripts.
 In particular, we spin up Docker nodes running IPFS instances, connect the nodes based on some topology, have them exchange data, and measure the Bitswap state during/after the data exchange.